 Will Shuster (left) seen here with his artist friends and the head of Zozobra.
 (Photo courtesy of The Burning of Will Shuster’s Zozobra)

 More than 60,000 people gather from all 50 states and 21 countries for liberation from their gloom and negativity.
 Their expressive written notes and heartbreaking documents are stuffed into Zozobra to go up in smoke in a spellbinding, transformative spectacle.
-Due to the pandemic, this year, 2022, will represent the first "normal" Zozobra orchestration since 2019, so there's likely a lot of in-person gloom to release.
 For locals, the burning of Zozobra is Santa Fe’s New Year—a time when personal faults and failings are symbolically burned away, and joy and unity offer a chance to begin anew.

 This iconic tradition has endured through war, depression, drought, and decades of social and cultural upheaval.
-Zozobra was born shortly after the Spanish Flu pandemic of 1918, and the synchronicity of the continued pandemic offers all the more reason to revel around enacting this cherished community ritual with enthusiasm.
+Zozobra was born shortly after the Spanish Flu pandemic of 1918 and the recent COVID-19 pandemic offers all the more reason to revel around enacting this cherished community ritual with enthusiasm.

 Zozobra and his pre-burn glory in the 1940s on location in Fort Marcy Park (Photo courtesy of The Burning of Will Shuster's Zozobra)

-Santa Fe welcomes you as we free ourselves of 2022's gloom, fear, and anxiety and unite together in global community to renew the human spirit of hope and goodwill and pass through to a brighter time.
+Santa Fe welcomes you to join us as we free ourselves of 2024's gloom, fear, and anxiety and unite together in global community to renew the human spirit of hope and goodwill.
 Visit Burn Zozobra in advance of making your plans to buy tickets, review a map, buy some merchandise.
 There are plenty of ways to participate without attending the actual event, but we hope the Burning of Zozobra becomes one of your annual traditions!